 Expat community

-Additionally, the Portuguese are known for their hospitality and high level of English in urban areas, making it easier for expats to adjust to living there.
-Main cities such as Lisbon have plenty of digital nomad hotspots and co-working spaces, which are perfect for any remote job and make it one of the best countries for this purpose.
+The Portuguese are known for their hospitality and high level of English in urban areas, making it easier for expats to adjust to living there.
+Main cities such as Lisbon have plenty of digital nomad hotspots and co-working spaces, which are perfect for any remote job and make it one of the best countries for digital nomads.

 4. Mexico